Joshhhuaaa/iTunesAutoTag/README.md

 # Usage
 - Place any FLAC files you want to convert and tag into the "FLAC" folder located in the main directory alongside the executable.
+  - Optionally, you can set a custom path for your FLAC and ALAC folders using `config.ini`.
 - Run the executable: `iTunesAutoTag.exe`

 ## Configuration File
-`config.ini` located in the main directory, enables you to adjust preferences related to paths and tagging.
+`config.ini` located in the main directory, allows you to adjust preferences related to paths and metadata tagging.

 ```
 [Paths]